Urinary bladder and urethra

 Anatomy

-The bladder has four anatomical surfaces: superior, inferior, right inferolateral, and left inferolateral.
-It also has four parts:
+The urinary bladder has four anatomical surfaces: superior, inferior, right inferolateral, and left inferolateral.
+Additionally, it is divided into four main parts: the body, apex, fundus and neck:

-- Body, which is bounded anteriorly by the apex and the fundus posteriorly
+• The body is bounded anteriorly by the apex and posteriorly by the fundus.

-- Neck, inferiorly located in the region of the internal urethral orifice, emerges from the union of the right and left inferolateral surfaces
+• The neck, located inferiorly, below the internal urethral orifice, emerges from the union of the right and left inferolateral surfaces and connects to the urethra.

-The detrusor muscle comprises the wall of the urinary bladder.
-It forms the internal urethral sphincter around the neck of the bladder.
-The detrusor muscle contracts around the ureteric orifices when the bladder contracts in order to prevent vesicoureteral reflux (backflow of urine into the ureters).
+The detrusor muscle comprises the wall of the urinary bladder and It forms the internal urethral sphincter around the neck of the bladder.
+During bladder contraction, this muscle also contracts around the ureteric orifices, thereby preventing vesicoureteral reflux, which is the backflow of urine into the ureters.

 Micturition reflex

-The micturition reflex is a reflex which enables the physiological act of urination when the urinary bladder is full.
+The micturition reflex is a reflex which enables the physiological act of urination when the urinary bladder is full and involves both voluntary and involuntary control mechanisms.
 As the bladder fills with urine, the pressure within the bladder slowly rises until it fills to its maximum point.
-This translates as the urge to urinate, which is sent to the spinal cord through the inferior hypogastric plexus.
+This translates as the urge to urinate, which is sent to the sacral region of the spinal cord through the inferior hypogastric plexus

 Urethra

-The urethra is the excretory canal of the urinary bladder.
-It conveys urine from the urinary bladder to outside the body.
-It extends from the internal urethral orifice of the bladder to the external urethral orifice of the external genitalia.
-The course of urethra is different between males and females.
+The urethra is a muscular tube that serves as the excretory canal for the urinary bladder, responsible for conveying urine from the bladder to the exterior of the body.
+It extends from the internal urethral orifice of the urinary bladder to the external urethral orifice of the external genitalia.
+Notably, the anatomical path of the urethra differs between males and females.

-The male urethra is much longer (20 centimeters).
+The adult male urethra is about 20 cm in length.
 It has four parts:

-- Prostatic urethra penetrates the prostate in which it is joined by the ejaculatory duct of the male reproductive system.
+• Prostatic urethra passes through the prostate gland, and receives the prostatic ducts and the ejaculatory duct of the male reproductive system

 Blood vessels

 The urinary bladder is supplied by branches of the internal iliac artery: the superior and inferior vesical arteries (in males).
 Note that the latter are replaced by vaginal arteries in females.
 Venous blood is conveyed by similarly named veins that accompany the arteries.
-Together these veins form the vesical venous plexus.
-It is a tributary of the internal iliac vein.
+Together these veins form the vesical venous plexus, which ultimately drain into the internal iliac vein.

 The urethra is also supplied by branches of the internal iliac artery.
 In males, supply is provided by the inferior vesical and middle rectal arteries.
 Venous blood is drained into the prostatic venous plexus and then the internal iliac vein.
-The female urethra is supplied by the internal pudendal and vaginal arteries.
-It is drained by similarly named veins.
+The female urethra is supplied by the internal pudendal and vaginal arteries and drained by similarly named veins.

 Innervation